 3. Using a Web Browser

-The web browser is your window to the internet.
+Your web browser is your window to the internet.
 Chrome, Edge, Firefox, and Safari all do the same core job: they open websites and help you search, shop, learn, and connect.

 4. Sending and Managing Email

-One more tip from experience: always check the recipient before you send.
+- Check the recipient before you send.
 I once fired off a work file to the wrong person and spent the next hour worrying.
 A quick second look would have saved me the trouble.

 5. Staying Safe Online